 In theory, the command system works very well as long as the central authority exercises control with the general population’s best interests in mind.
 However, that rarely seems to be the case.
 Command economies are rigid compared to other systems.
 They react slowly to change because power is centralized.
-That makes them vulnerable to economic crises or emergencies, as they cannot quickly adjust to changed conditions.
+That makes them vulnerable to economic crises or emergencies, as they cannot quickly adjust to changing conditions.

 3. Market economic system

 Market economic systems are based on the concept of free markets.
 In other words, there is very little government interference.
 The government exercises little control over resources, and it does not interfere with important segments of the economy.
 Instead, regulation comes from the people and the relationship between supply and demand.

 The market economic system is mostly theoretical.
 That is to say, a pure market system doesn’t really exist.
 Why?
 Well, all economic systems are subject to some kind of interference from a central authority.
 For instance, most governments enact laws that regulate fair trade and monopolies.

 From a theoretical point of view, a market economy facilitates substantial growth.
 Arguably, growth is highest under a market economic system.

 A market economy’s greatest downside is that it allows private entities to amass a lot of economic power, particularly those who own resources of great value.
 The distribution of resources is not equitable because those who succeed economically control most of them.

 4. Mixed system

 Mixed systems combine the characteristics of the market and command economic systems.
 For this reason, mixed systems are also known as dual systems.
 Sometimes the term is used to describe a market system under strict regulatory control.

 Mixed systems are the norm globally.
 Supposedly, a mixed system combines the best features of market and command systems.
 However, practically speaking, mixed economies face the challenge of finding the right balance between free markets and government control.
 Governments tend to exert much more control than is necessary.